Skip to main content

 topi.addEventListener("cartCannotCheckout", handler);

-You've successfully registered a handler callback with topi for a custom event!
+You've registered a handler callback with topi for a custom event.

-Now whenever the event fires at runtime, your callback will be invoked with event-specific arguments.
+Whenever the event fires at runtime, your callback is invoked with event-specific arguments.

 2. Extract the event detail